OWASP/Go-SCP/howto-contribute.md

 How To Contribute
 =================

+This project is based on GitHub and can be accessed by [clicking here][15].

+Here are the basic of contributing to GitHub:

+1. Fork and clone the project
+2. Set up the project locally
+3. Create an upstream remote and sync your local copy
+4. Branch each set of work
+5. Push the work to your own repository
+6. Create a new pull request
+7. Look out for any code feedback and respond accordingly

 This book was built from ground-up in a "collaborative fashion", using a small set of Open Source tools and technologies.